Crash Holly: Personal life

 Lockwood met his wife, Christeena Wheeler, when she escorted Mark Henry to the ring at Unforgiven 1999, in Charlotte, North Carolina.
 They married on New Year's Eve, 1999.
-The couple had one child together, a daughter.
+Lockwood had one daughter, prior to his marriage, who was 7 years old at the time of his death.

 In 2002, he opened "Crash Holly's School of Professional Wrestling" in Salisbury, North Carolina, where Wheeler grew up.